Monitor In-Memory OLTP storage

 When using In-Memory OLTP, data in memory-optimized tables and table variables resides in In-Memory OLTP storage.
 Each Premium and Business Critical service tier has a maximum In-Memory OLTP storage size.
 See DTU-based resource limits - single database, DTU-based resource limits - elastic pools,vCore-based resource limits - single databases and vCore-based resource limits - elastic pools.

 Once this limit is exceeded, insert and update operations may start failing with error 41823 for single databases and error 41840 for elastic pools.
 At that point you need to either delete data to reclaim memory, or upgrade the service tier or compute size of your database.

 Determine whether data fits within the In-Memory OLTP storage cap

 Determine the storage caps of the different service tiers.
 See DTU-based resource limits - single database, DTU-based resource limits - elastic pools,vCore-based resource limits - single databases and vCore-based resource limits - elastic pools.

 Estimating memory requirements for a memory-optimized table works the same way for SQL Server as it does in Azure SQL Database.
 Take a few minutes to review that article on MSDN.

 Table and table variable rows, as well as indexes, count toward the max user data size.
 In addition, ALTER TABLE needs enough room to create a new version of the entire table and its indexes.

 Monitoring and alerting

-You can monitor In-memory storage use as a percentage of the storage cap for your performance tier in the Azure portal:
+You can monitor In-memory storage use as a percentage of the storage cap for your compute size in the Azure portal: